TL;DR

 Small business health insurance, also known as group private medical insurance (PMI), is a policy taken out by a company to provide its employees with access to private healthcare.

 In essence, it acts as a complement to the NHS.
-When an employee on the scheme falls ill with a new, treatable condition, they can use their policy to bypass NHS waiting lists and receive diagnosis and treatment in a private hospital or clinic.
+When an employee on the scheme falls ill with a new, treatable condition, they can use their policy to use a private pathway, subject to policy terms and availability and receive diagnosis and treatment in a private hospital or clinic.

 The process is straightforward: